ulranh/sapnwrfc_exporter/README.md

 ```
 $ ./sapnwrfc_exporter web -config ./sapnwrfc_exporter.toml
 ```
+Then you should be able to find the desired metrics after calling ``localhost:9663/metrics`` in the browser.

 #### Docker
 The Docker image can be built with the existing Dockerfile.
 As a prerequisite the SAP NW RFC library has to be unzipped in the working directory.
 Then it can be started as follows: